opdavies/oliverdavies.uk/source/_posts/2019-09-13-live-blogging-symfonylive-london.md

 ### A gotcha

 - Legacy app uses CSRF
-- Needed to track the token, added to shared cookie
+- Needed to track the token, added to shared cookie and pass through to the Symfony side

 ## Closing Keynote: The fabulous World of Emojis and other Unicode symbols (Nicolas Grekas)